-The drop period for all classes is during the first 75% of any class term (specifically the end of week 12 for a 16-week session, week 7 of a 10-week session, week 6 of an 8-week session, or week 3 of a 5-week session) at which time students may drop any class.
-These deadlines are printed in the Academic Calendar and Student Guide located on the college website or can be obtained from the Admissions and Records Office.
-Students are strongly encouraged, but not required, to notify their instructor when they drop classes.
+The drop period for all classes is during the first 75% of any class term at which time students may drop any class.
+These deadlines are printed in the Academic Calendar located on the college website and can be obtained from the Admissions and Records Office.
+Students are strongly encouraged, but not required, to notify their instructor and advisor when they drop classes.